 NOTE: This fact sheet covers New York’s permanent statewide sick time law.
-Workers in New York State may have additional paid leave rights in relation to COVID-19 under New York’s emergency paid sick leave law.
+Workers in New York State may have additional paid leave rights in relation to COVID-19 under New York’s emergency paid sick leave law or New York’s COVID-19 vaccination leave law.
 For more information, click here.

 1) What does the New York State Sick Time law do?

 It gives workers sick time that can be used to recover from physical/mental illness or injury; to seek medical diagnosis, treatment, or preventative care; to care for a family member who is ill or needs medical diagnosis, treatment, or preventative care; or to address certain non-medical needs that may arise if the worker or a family member is a victim of domestic violence, a family offense, a sexual offense, stalking, or human trafficking.

 If you work as an employee in New York State, you are probably covered, whether you are a full-time, part-time, or temporary worker.
 Workers are covered regardless of immigration status.
 However, the law does not cover federal, state, and municipal employees.

 3) How much sick time can I earn?